IHE/ITI.SeR/SeR.md

-The main objective of this profile is to create a system of trust between the actor that produces access decisions (Authorization Decisions Manager), and actors that enforce them (e.g. XDS Document Repositories).
+The main objective of this profile is to create a system of trust between the actor that produces access decisions (Authorization Decisions Manager), and actors that enforce access decisions (e.g. XDS Document Repositories).
 This split of responsibilities is needed in many environments where systems that expose clinical data are not able to replicate and repeat access decisions.